About the CWA

 The CWA encourages a sense of belonging with members-only benefits such as: a monthly magazine called Red Herrings; Find an Author/Book web pages with information dedicated to individual members; online resources and promotional support; and a members’ Facebook group.
 Members can make contact to draw on each other’s expertise to help with their work and Chapters throughout the country welcome members to formal and informal gatherings.
 An annual conference, parties and other CWA events allow friendships to be made, and social as well as professional networks to be established and developed.

 The CWA provides a number of platforms for its author members to connect with readers.
-This is mainly via its sister organisation the Crime Readers’ Association (CRA), with its website and the CRA Newsletter, a digital monthly missive showcasing CWA authors and their books and events, and Case Files, a bimonthly ezine highlighting new publications from CWA members.
-Both communications go to around 11,500 subscribers.
+This is mainly via its sister organisation the Crime Readers’ Association (CRA), with its website and the CWA Readers News, a digital monthly missive showcasing CWA authors and their books and events, and Case Files, a bimonthly ezine highlighting new publications from CWA members.
+Both communications go to more than 12,000 subscribers.
 In addition, the CRA has a dedicated Facebook group.

 The CWA is well known for running the prestigious CWA Daggers, which celebrate the very best in crime writing.
 Publishers nominate their authors’ books, and titles are independently judged by panels separate to the CWA.
 Daggers are awarded for books in historical, thriller, translated, debut, best of year (Gold) in fiction and non-fiction categories and there’s a short story Dagger too.